medic/cht-docs/content/en/apps/guides/hosting/offline.md

 ### Wi-Fi AP

-Optionally, a Wi-FI Access Point (AP) may be deployed on the LAN.
-This should not be a router, but a simple AP so as  not introduce a DHCP or DNS server that could conflict with the two configured above.
-An AP will enable a device without Ethernet, such as an Android phone, to easily connect to the CHT server.
+A Wi-FI Access Point (AP) needs to be deployed on the LAN so Android devices can connect to the CHT.
+This can be an AP included with the router or a standalone AP.
+If the AP is standalone, check that any DHCP or DNS servers that could conflict with the one above are disabled.

-### Expertise

-Deployments that don't have staff familiar with DNS, TLS Certs, DHCP, LAN topology and Linux in general should likely not use an offline CHT server.
-This is a complex deployment where mistakes are easy to make unless proper training is in place.

 ## Benefits Over Other Solutions